alieldeba/javascript-tricks/README.md

 ## Explanation

-> This is called [hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) this code will be compiled and be like this
+> This is called [hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) this code will be compiled and be like this.
 > ```javascript
 > var x;
 >